ajayk-88/ajayk-88/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on:
+🔭 I have worked on:

-  - 🧑‍💼 **HRMS System** using Django + Tailwind CSS
+- 🧑‍💼 **HRMS System** – Developed a shift-based, GPS & QR code attendance system using Django
-  - 📧 **SMTP Mail Automation** – Secure login, report download, auto-mailing from CSV
+- 📧 **SMTP Mail Automation** – Automated secure login, daily report download, and email sending using CSV mapping
-  - 🤖 **Selenium Automation Scripts** – Browser automation with ChromeDriver
+- 🤖 **Selenium Web Automation** – Created ChromeDriver-based scripts for automating web tasks
-  - 🧾 **Invoice Detection with YOLOv5** – Object detection on scanned invoices
+- 🧾 **Invoice Detection using YOLOv5** – Built a system to detect invoice fields from scanned images using computer vision

 - 🌱 Currently learning: **FastAPI**, **Docker**, and **Data Extraction from PDFs**